adaptyteam/adapty-docs/versioned_docs/version-3.0/what-is-adapty.md

 ---
 title: "What is Adapty?"
 description: "Unlock the potential of your app's monetization strategy with Adapty – a versatile in-app purchase platform designed to fuel subscriber growth.
-From startups to established giants, Adapty simplifies the process of optimizing subscription prices and testing various approaches to ensure your app's success.
-Discover how Adapty empowers you to maximize revenue and enhance user engagement effortlessly"
+From startups to established giants, Adapty simplifies the process of optimizing subscription prices and testing various approaches to ensure your app's success"
 metadataTitle: "Discover Adapty: Your Ultimate In-App Purchase Platform"
 slug: /
 ---